Nomendi6/create-docs/README.md

         create_doc init

+- Check the configuration file `.create_doc.json` created in the root of your project and adjust it to your needs.
+You can define multiple processors for gpt and dependencies.

-- Create documentation for your project html files with the following command:
+- Create documentation for your project the following command:

+        create_doc process_gpt

+- You can also run the specific gpt processors with the following commands:

+        create_doc process_gpt processor_name

+- for example

-        create_doc process_html
+        create_doc process_gpt forms

 - Create documentation for your project dependencies with the following command:

         create_doc process_dependencies

+- To run the specific dependency processors use the following commands:

+        create_doc process_dependencies processor_name

 ### Credits